Langston Hughes: Political views

-Death
+Death and legacy

-On May 22, 1967, Hughes died in the Stuyvesant Polyclinic in New York City at the age of 66 from complications after abdominal surgery related to prostate cancer.
+On May 22, 1967, at the age of 66, Hughes died at the Stuyvesant Polyclinic in New York City from complications following abdominal surgery related to prostate cancer.
 His ashes are interred beneath a floor medallion in the foyer of the Schomburg Center for Research in Black Culture in Harlem.
 It is the entrance to an auditorium named for him.
 The design on the floor is an African cosmogram entitled Rivers.
 The title is taken from his poem "The Negro Speaks of Rivers".
 Within the center of the cosmogram is the line: "My soul has grown deep like the rivers".

+Hughes had a close relationship with poet Margaret Danner; he included her work in his anthology "New Negro Poets" and he worked with her later in his career.
+Following Hughes death Danner published the audio recording of "Poets of Revolution" in 1970.

+Hughes's home in Harlem gained landmark status in 1981 and was registered as a historic place in 1982.
+His home is now a museum to celebrate his impact on the American literature and black culture.
+It is intended to be an educational and cultural center where artists, scholars and the community can come together.

+In South Fulton, Georgia, the Langston Hughes High School was completed in 2009; and opened its doors in August 2009.